 Wildgaze Films is one of the UK’s leading independent film production companies, with a track record of producing high quality films with internationally renowned talents, both in front of and behind the camera.
 It is a small company with a dedicated and passionate team, headed up by double Oscar-nominated and BAFTA-award-winning producers Finola Dwyer and Amanda Posey (for Brooklyn and An Education).

-Wildgaze Films’ most recent release is Their Finest, reuniting Finola and Amanda with director Lone Scherfig, and co-produced with Number 9 Films.
-The film premiered at TIFF in September 2016 followed by the Mayor of London’s Gala Screening at the London Film Festival 2016 and Sundance 2017.
-Set in the early 1940s, Their Finest was released Spring 2017 by STX in the US and Lionsgate in the UK, to brilliant reviews on both sides of the Atlantic.
-It is adapted for the screen by Gaby Chiappe from Lissa Evan’s novel ‘Their Finest Hour & A Half’ and features a stellar cast that is led by Gemma Arterton, Bill Nighy and Sam Claflin.
+Their Finest was released in April 2017 by Lionsgate in the UK and STX in the US, to brilliant reviews on both sides of the Atlantic.
+The film reunited Finola and Amanda with director Lone Scherfig.
+Their Finest premiered at TIFF in September 2016, followed by the Mayor of London’s Gala Screening at the London Film Festival 2016 and Sundance 2017.
+It was adapted for the screen by Gaby Chiappe from Lissa Evan’s novel ‘Their Finest Hour & A Half’ and features a stellar cast that is led by Gemma Arterton, Bill Nighy and Sam Claflin, and was co-produced with Number 9 Films.

 Wildgaze’s feature documentary My Nazi Legacy (known as What Our Fathers Did: A Nazi Legacy in the US) premiered at the Tribeca Film Festival in New York in April 2015 to outstanding reviews.
-Made in association with the BFI and BBC Storyville, the documentary follows international human rights lawyer Philippe Sands as he explores the family background of two sons of senior Nazis and the legacy of their fathers’ actions in WW2.
-It is released by Altitude in the UK and Oscilloscope in the US in November 2015.
+Made in association with the BFI and BBC Storyville, the documentary followed international human rights lawyer Philippe Sands as he explored the family background of two sons of senior Nazis and the legacy of their fathers’ actions in WW2.
+It was released by Altitude in the UK and Oscilloscope in the US in November 2015.

 Among their other recent producing credits are An Education, directed by Lone Scherfig and starring Carey Mulligan in her breakout role, which was nominated for 3 Academy Awards (including Best Film), 9 BAFTAs (including Best Film and Best British Film, winning Best Actress), and winner of Best Foreign Film at the Independent Spirit Awards; A Long Way Down based on the best-selling novel by Nick Hornby, adapted by Jack Thorne, directed by Pascal Chaumeil and starring Pierce Brosnan, Toni Collette, Aaron Paul & Imogen Poots; and Dustin Hoffman’s directorial debut Quartet, written by Ronald Harwood, starring Maggie Smith, Tom Courtenay, Billy Connelly & Pauline Collins.
 Quartet was produced by Finola under her Finola Dwyer Productions Ltd banner.